-Red Bull ask for inquiry into Aston Martin design
+Red Bull accuse Aston Martin of copying design

 Among them is Dan Fallows, Red Bull's former head of aerodynamics who was signed as Aston Martin's new technical director last year but took up his post only in April after a settlement between the teams.

-"Copying is the biggest form of flattery," Horner told BBC Sport.
+"Copying is the biggest form of flattery," Horner said.
 "It is quite a thing to instruct your team to come up with a very close-looking clone of our car and of course a few people have moved over the winter period, and what you can't control is what they take in their heads.

-"But what would be of grave concern to us would be if any IP [intellectual property] had in any way changed hands.
+"But what would be of grave concern to us would be if any IP had in any way changed hands.

 "That is where we rely on the FIA to do their job, they research, they have all the access and we will be relying on them heavily to ensure that no Red Bull IP has found its way into that car."